mjpernot/merge-repo/README.md

-# Python project for the merging of a local Git repository into an existing Git repository.
+# Python project for the merging of a non-local Git repository into an existing Git repository.
 # Classification (U)

 # Description:
-  Designed to take a non-local Git repository and merge it into an existing local and remote Git repository.
-It will, however, make the new non-local Git repository the priority repository.
-This is a way for an outside repository being modified and then merging those modifications into an existing local and remote Git respository.
+  Designed to take a non-local Git repository and merge it into a remote Git repository.
+It will, however, make the new non-local Git repository as the priority repository.
+This is a way for an outside repository being modified and then merging those modifications into an existing remote Git respository.

 ###  This README file is broken down into the following sections:
   * Features